twmht/Modified_GibbsLDA/README.md

 I just fix this limit.

-For more detail, see http://gibbslda.sourceforge.net/
+For more details, see http://gibbslda.sourceforge.net/